-6 CONCLUSIONS
+6 Conclusions

-In this study, we have presented a hybrid technique of almost exhaustive nature for the optimisation of queries with tens of join operations.
+In this study, we have presented a parallel technique of almost exhaustive nature for the optimisation of queries with tenths of join operations.
 The technique uses characteristics of both exhaustive strategies and of strategies based on iterative improvement: it identifies a sparse neighbourhood of the initial state within the solution space and builds a dense neighbourhood (scanned exhaustively) for each state of the sparse neighbourhood.
-For small join trees, the combination of the sparse neighbourhood and the dense ones corresponds to the whole solution space: for larger trees the technique deviates smoothly from the exhaustive approach.
+For small join trees, the combination of the sparse neighbourhood and the dense ones corresponds to the whole solution space; for larger trees the technique deviates smoothly from the exhaustive approach.

 The parallelisation of this optimisation technique reduces the problem of finding the optimal plan for a join tree to that of computing a local optimal plan for one start state of the join tree.
 The available processing power is used to compute one local optimal plan for each start state of the sparse neighbourhood in parallel.

-The parallel version of the hybrid technique is primarily designed for databases operating on low parallelism architectures composed of processors with private memories and either shared or private secondary storage, which are linked together across a high bandwidth network.
+The parallel version of the technique is primarily designed for databases operating on low parallelism architectures composed of processors with private memories and either shared or private secondary storage, which are linked together across a high bandwidth network 4.
 For parallel machines and for LANs with high bandwidth channels, the communication overhead is reduced by various enhancements and becomes negligible.
-So, the overhead of the optimisation technique is reduced proportionally to the number of processors employed by the technique.